 Their story is a topical and timely exploration of the political through the personal; the impact of one person’s positive action amongst the stripping of tolerance for asylum seekers and refugees in his adopted land, Australia, and renewed turbulence and violence in South Sudan.

 This documentary focusses on the life of Sudanese refugee and Australian resident David Nyuol Vincent.
-By exploring the life and experience of just one refugee A NEW BEGINNING will depict and reflect the dire circumstances and life and death struggles that affect and motivate many refugees to further risk their lives to escape their past, and to seek sanctuary to make a new life for themselves.
+By exploring the life and experience of just one refugee THE BOY WHO WOULDN’T DIE will depict and reflect the dire circumstances and life and death struggles that affect and motivate many refugees to further risk their lives to escape their past, and to seek sanctuary to make a new life for themselves.
 In a very dark period in Australia’s history, when refugees have become a political football and are vilified rather than being extended a humanitarian hand, David’s story stands out like a beacon.
 It demonstrates that when given the opportunity and shown compassion just how much refugees of any ethnic persuasion can make a valuable contribution and help continue to ensure the richness that multi-cultural Australia’s social and cultural life can truly achieve.

 The film will illustrate the idea that being a refugee is not a choice, but that extraordinary things can be achieved when given a new chance at life.
 After living for 18 years in camps David was granted a visa to Melbourne, Australia.
 After completing a double degree, David secured a job with the Brotherhood of St Lawrence where he was the community liaison officer working with refugees.
 He also advised the organisation on issues affecting refugees and cultural awareness and ran a ‘breakfast club’ for children who live at the Fitzroy commission flats.
 Scenes in the film show the tremendous love that the young children at the Breakfast club feel for David.